-- (e) the means of ensuring that there is at all times in place a command structure for the major hazard facility that applies in the event of an emergency, and that this command structure has been communicated throughout the major hazard facility. - 5.2 In clause 5.1 - critical operating parameters means the upper or lower performance limits of any equipment, process or procedure, compliance with which is necessary to avoid a major incident; - failure of a control measure means- - (a) if the risk control measure is a positive action or event, the non-occurrence or the defective occurrence of that action or event; or - (b) if the risk control measure consists of a limitation on an operational activity, process or procedure, the breach of that limitation.
+- (d) the emergency plan, including specific information about how these plans can be expected to limit the consequences of a major incident; - (e) the means of ensuring that there is at all times in place a command structure for the major hazard facility that applies in the event of an emergency, and that this command structure has been communicated throughout the major hazard facility.

+5.2 In clause 5.1-

+failure of a control measure means-

+- (a) if the risk control measure is a positive action or event, the non-occurrence or the defective occurrence of that action or event; or - (b) if the risk control measure consists of a limitation on an operational activity, process or procedure, the breach of that limitation.